 BB Gun Range - Hit the bull's eye on the paper target while learning to hold, shoot, and handle a BB gun safely.
-Awards for marksmen scores will be given at the Closing Campfire.
+Awards for marksmen scores will be given at closing campfire.

 Target Archery Range - Stationary targets are perfect for this introduction to archery skills.
-Awards for an archer's score will be given at the Closing Campfire.
+Awards for an archer's score will be given at the closing campfire.